migueahumada/migueahumada.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: false
+  enabled: true
-  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 2 # leave blank to include all the blog posts
+  limit:  # leave blank to include all the blog posts
 ---

-Check out my [audio](audio-projects), [game](game-projects), and [dev](dev-projects) projects.
+Check out my [blog](blog) and my [audio](audio-projects), [game](game-projects), [dev](dev-projects) projects.

-Have you ever been passionate about a bunch of things at once?
-Well, that's me and this site is proof.
-Here, you’ll find music I’ve produced, audio engineering projects I’ve worked on, and video games I’ve helped bring to life.
-I’m also into tech, so you’ll see some of the audio plugins and game dev tools I’m currently building.

-<h2> Things I like </h2>

-  - Stingrays
-  - Silent Hill
-  - Frutiger aero vibes
-  - IDM
+Audio Engineer with a strong background in audio for visual and interactive media, music production, and game audio programming.

+I've worked as Sound Designer in indie studios including RL Development, Amber Studio, and Sapphirux Studios.
+My expertise lies in audio design, game audio programming, and music composition.

+During my career in the audio and video game industry, I've a few roles such as:
-  - Aphex Twin
+- Studio manager
-  - Video games
+- Dialogue editor
-  - Free Jazz
+- Sound designer

-<h2> Things I don't like </h2>
-  - Clowns
+- Technical sound designer.

-Wanna get in touch?
+I'm currenlty learning about [audio programming](blog) and [game engine programming](blog) in a deeper level.

 <!--- Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.